pexip/os-qemu/docs/devel/migration.rst

   This function is called before we save the state of one device.

-- ``int (*post_save)(void *opaque);``

-  This function is called after we save the state of one device (even upon failure, unless the call to pre_save returned an error).

-Example: You can look at hpet.c, that uses the first three functions to massage the state that is transferred.
+Example: You can look at hpet.c, that uses the three function to massage the state that is transferred.

 The ``VMSTATE_WITH_TMP`` macro may be useful when the migration data doesn't match the stored device data well; it allows an